-Periodically (at least monthly) inspect the rotor, especially inside cavities, for rough spots or pitting, white powder deposits (frequently aluminum oxide), or heavy discoloration.
-If any

-- Regularly lubricate the metal threads in the rotor with a thin, even coat of Spinkote lubricant (306812).
+- Periodically (at least monthly) inspect the rotor, especially inside cavities, for rough spots or pitting, white powder deposits (frequently aluminum oxide), or heavy discoloration.
+If any of these signs are evident, do not run the rotor.
+Contact your Beckman Coulter representative for information about the Field Rotor Inspection Program and the rotor repair center. - Regularly lubricate the metal threads in the rotor with a thin, even coat of Spinkote lubricant (306812).
 Failure to keep these threads lubricated can result in damaged threads. - Regularly apply silicone vacuum grease (335148) to the O-rings.
 Replace O-rings about twice a year or whenever worn or damaged. - Regularly inspect the overspeed disk.
-If a disk is scratched, damaged, or missing, replace it as described in Rotors and Tubes.
+If it is scratched, damaged, or missing, replace it.
+Rotors and Tubes contains instructions for replacing the overspeed disk.